MSCoD: An Enhanced Bayesian Updating Framework with Multi-Scale Information Bottleneck and Cooperative Attention for Structure-Based Drug Design: 2 Materials and methods

 As illustrated in Figure~\ref{fig:MSCoD}, the framework is further enhanced by the Multi-Scale Information Bottleneck (MSIB) and the Multi-Head Cooperative Attention (MHCA) mechanism, which together enable hierarchical feature extraction and adaptive protein-ligand interaction modeling.
 The complete algorithmic workflow integrating MSIB and MHCA is formally described in Algorithm~\ref{algo1}.

-In the following subsections, we will present more details.
-Section 2.3 elaborates on the Bayesian updating principle underlying the molecular generation process; Section 2.4 introduces the MSIB module; Section 2.5 presents the MHCA mechanism; and Section 2.6 outlines the training objective.
+The following subsections provide further details: Section 2.3 elaborates on the Bayesian updating principle underlying the molecular generation process; Section 2.4 introduces the MSIB module; Section 2.5 presents the MHCA mechanism; and Section 2.6 outlines the training objective.

+For clarity, our experimental evaluation first reports target-specific generation results and case studies (Section~3.5, e.g. the KRAS G12D / 7XKJ study), followed by cross-task transfer experiments for drug–target affinity prediction (Section~3.6).
+This ordering reflects the primary validation of the generation method first, and the subsequent transfer evaluation to affinity prediction as a separate cross-task assessment.